DrNH4CK3R/IpLookUp/README.md

 # IpLookUp

 ## About Tool:
-IpLookUp is a simply python script, which can be used to Ip lookup and to get information of perticualr target Ip.
-This tool works on both rooted Android device and Non-rooted Android device.
+_**IpLookUp** is a simply python script, which can be used to Ip lookup and to get information of perticualr target Ip._
+> Works on both rooted Android device and Non-rooted Android device.

 ### REQUIREMENTS :
 * internet